-The Vice-President performs the duties of the President in his/her absence and acts as Parliamentarian at all meetings.
-He/she is also the chair of the Policies Committee.
+The 1st Vice-President performs the duties of the President in his/her absence, chairs the Policies Committee, serves as Parliamentarian at all meetings and performs such additional duties as agreed upon with the President.

 The Recording Secretary keeps the minutes of the Board and general membership meetings.
 He/she shall also retain originals of all signed contracts, leases, and the like in a safe and secure location.
 Scanned copies of these important documents will be stored electronically as well.